Date Posted: December 13, 2017Reading time: 4 minutes

 When it comes to the world of business and advertising, it’s important to stay informed on current trends and technological advancements.
 These tools help with audience communication and efficiency of operations.
 Much like how personal computers, e-mail, and the rise of image-altering software like Photoshop transformed the world of design and advertising, 3D technology is quickly doing the same.

-3D design is not only extremely versatile, it also provides unique communication capabilities that make it a useful tool for advertising.
+3D design is not only extremely versatile, but it also provides unique communication capabilities that make it a useful tool for advertising.
 3D animated advertisements can often cost less than live videos.
 Rather than paying actors or models and staging a costly film set, 3D designers are able to create characters and objects according to very specific requirements, which can be finely tailored for each unique brand or brief.
 And unlike traditional 2D animations, once the object or character is created, it can be used multiple times at different angles, with different actions, and even different skins.

 Using 3D characters and scenery can create a whole new world for your brand, rather than relying on stock visuals where you are limited to what already exists.
 As advertisers, we are free to let our imagination roam, as complicated ideas can be presented in a simple visual format from a multitude of angles.